kmlawson/skills-in-transnational-history/assessments.md

 * Design: Did any visualisations or maps produced clearly communicate their contents and demonstrate a good sense of design, well-chosen scales, and appropriate density of visual information?
 * Restraint: Did the project avoid superfluous visualisations that contribute little to the overall project and show good judgement in what to include and exclude?

-\pagebreak

-**Final Project** (50%)
+**Option Two: Text Analysis or Social Network Project** (50%)

-The final project is not, as in the map project, limited to a single digital methodology, medium, or approach.
-In general, it make take the form of one of the three following kinds of project:

-1. You may do a project which makes use of one or more of the new computational techniques learned in the second half of the course: text analysis and/or social network visualisation and analysis.
+You may do a project which makes use of one or more of the new computational techniques learned in the second half of the course: text analysis and/or social network visualisation and analysis.
 You are free to use the combination of tools and techniques that you feel most appropriate and comfortable in using (R, Python, Cytoscape, Gephi, Orange, Voyant Tools, Palladio, Shiny, regular expressions and command line utilities etc.).
 You are also welcome to teach yourself and make use of other techniques and tools that you have come across if these are well documented and described in your project.
-2. You may do another historical GIS project that shows significant progress in the depth of your skills or which combines historical GIS with other techniques learned in the module.
-I recommend that you use a different source base.
-If it uses the same source or sources, it must make the clear argument for how this data was used to substantively and considerably develop the project further, showing evolution in terms of its analysis, techniques, and outputs.
-This may include using the same or similar sources and making use of other techniques of text or network analysis with the sources.
-Please consult the tutor if you are concerned about overlap.
-3. You may, alternatively, write a 4,000 word essay in the genre of the critical humanities.
-For this alternative, you should engage effectively with the theoretical scholarship on critical digital humanities both generally and specifically for the area of focus for your essay and it must engage critically and effectively with several several pieces of scholarship that may be described as applications of the technologies studied in this module.

-Unless you have chosen to do the critical essay, your project should include from one to a dozen visualisations depending on the difficulty and complexity of the visualisations produced and what they can potentially be used for.
+Your project should include from one to a dozen visualisations depending on the difficulty and complexity of the visualisations produced and what they can potentially be used for.

 These may include any of the following: 1) a collection of graphs and tables identifying patterns in the data or the product of computational analysis of text or networks.
-2) Visualisation of the data through GIS output in the form of a choropleth or other thematic map, visualisations of networks using Cytoscape, Gephie, Palladio, or other visualisation tool, maps which visualise networks or material extracted from a text or corpus of texts.
+2) Visualisation of the text or social network data in combination with GIS in the form of a choropleth or other thematic map, visualisations of networks using Cytoscape, Gephie, Palladio, or other visualisation tool, maps which visualise networks or material extracted from a text or corpus of texts.
 3) a list of regular expressions, including description of what they do, that were used to clean data or extract useful material from texts.

 For Submission you must upload to the MMS: